mbrown1413/SqliteFind/README.md

 You can include different values in the output using the "-O" option, which is a comma separated list of:

-  * `"values"` - A field for each sqlite column.
+  * `values` - A field for each sqlite column.
-  * `"all_values"` - One field that is a list of every sqlite column.
+  * `all_values` - One field that is a list of every sqlite column.
-  * `"address"` - Address the sqlite row was found in memory.
+  * `address` - Address the sqlite row was found in memory.
-  * `"all_types"` - A list of types for each column in this row.
+  * `all_types` - A list of types for each column in this row.
 Each type will be an integer serial type.

 For example, to show the memory address of the row followed by the values: